bcgov/aries-vcr/README.md

 TODO

 Credential Registry provides a set of RESTful web services you can use to query data from your third-party application, an introduction to use of these API's is available [here](docs/IndyCat-REST-Services.md).

+### Web Hooks

+Indy Catalyst provides a web hook facility for interested parties to subscribe to notifications for credential updates.

+There are 3 subscription types supported:

+- New - notification for any new credential (i.e. newly registered organization) of a specific type
+- Stream - any updates for a specific stream - organization (by topic id) and type
+- Topic - any updates for a specific organization (Topic)

+Interested parties must first register, which creates an ID and password they use to manage their subscriptions.
+They can then add and remove subscriptions.

+They must also provide a REST endpoint for the notifications - they can provide an endpoint with their scubscription and/or an endpoint with each separate subscription.

+A test "echo" endpoint is available at https://github.com/ianco/rest-hooks-echo-service - run this service in Play With Docker or lay With VON and then you can use this service as the endpoint for the web hooks.

 ### Agent